opensearch-project/documentation-website/_automating-configurations/api/get-workflow-steps.md

 #### Example response

-OpenSearch responds with the validation template containing the steps.
+OpenSearch responds with the workflow steps.
 The order of fields in the returned steps may not exactly match the original JSON but will function identically.

 To retrieve the template in YAML format, specify `Content-Type: application/yaml` in the request header: